 - Keeping Accurate Records & Getting a Return on Investment

 Save Yourself Some TimeMobile billing lets you use your smartphone to add a patient and submit a claim all within 30 seconds.
+The general process is:

 - Take a picture of the patient label